Your credit scores affect many important aspects of your life. From the moment you open your first charge account, you enter into the world of credit.

 A good credit score saves money, provides better rates and can even help get a really good job.
 Bad credit means the opposite to the above will occur and more.
 Bad credit affects lifestyle and opportunity.

-Bad credit scores can improve through the diligence of the consumer using good credit habits, making payments on time, not over-borrowing, and maintaining low credit balances in their credit accounts.
+You can improve your credit score by paying your bills on time, not over-borrowing, and maintaining low credit balances.
 It can take time, but there are solutions to increase your credit scores.

 You can choose to learn the credit reporting laws and dispute negative items on your own or you can have a credit repair company do it for you.

-Credit repair involves a process of challenging, validating, and verifying the accuracy of information contained in each of the three main consumer credit rating bureau’s data.
-Only the data which helps the score stay high is retained and the bad information which lowers a credit score is eliminated.
+Credit repair involves a process of challenging, validating, and verifying the accuracy of information contained on your credit reports.
+Only the data which helps your score stay high is retained and the bad information which lowers it is eliminated.

 Credit Score FAQs